crazysudz/Cisc121-Project-Merge-sort/README.md

 ## Computational Thinking & Problem Breakdown

-I chose **Merge Sort** to implement and visualize.
-It creates a unique decision tree and effectively demonstrates the **divide and conquer** approach.
+I chose Merge Sort to visualize because it creates a unique decision tree and  demonstrates the **divide and conquer** approach.
 Additionally, it maintains a time complexity of O(n log n) regardless of the dataset, making it highly efficient.

 ### The Four Pillars